Cell-cultivated products

 Novel food tasting trials

-Tasting trials of unauthorised novel foods are permitted if the intention behind them is to conduct research to develop the novel food.
-FSS recommends taste trials are guided by advice published by the Advisory Committee on Novel Foods and Processes (ACNFP) (Opens in a new window).
+Tasting trials of unauthorised novel foods may be permitted if the intention behind them is to conduct research to develop the novel food.
+FSS recommends, as best practice, taste trials are guided by advice published by the Advisory Committee on Novel Foods and Processes (ACNFP).
 Companies may communicate the fact they have conducted a taste trial through media activity where such publicity is ancillary to the main purpose of the trial as research and development.

 If the intention of a tasting trial is to publicise a product or a company brand, then the tasting may amount to the unlawful placing on the market of an unauthorised novel food.